WYCD: Young Country/99.5 WYCD

-On May 28, 1993, at 3 p.m., the station abruptly dropped the talk format in favor of "Young Country", with the first song being "Small Town Saturday Night" by Hal Ketchum.
+On May 28, 1993, at 3 pm, the station abruptly dropped the talk format in favor of "Young Country", with the first song being "Small Town Saturday Night" by Hal Ketchum.
 With the change, the station switched its call letters to WYCD.
 Part of the branding for this format included the logo for "Young Country" with red and blue lettering and blue background and a star in the middle of the word "Young".
 Dr. Don Carpenter was one of the few air staffers (afternoons) who remained from the "Wow FM" format.
 Other personalities included in the original lineup were Jim "JD" Daniels and Katie Marroso (mornings), Mark Elliot (middays), Jyl Forsyth (nights) and Eddie Haskell (weekends).
 The DJ schedule was later shifted, with Doctor Don still in afternoons, Joe Wade Formicola in mornings, Jyl Forsyth in middays, Su-Anna in evenings and Brian Hatfield on overnights.

 WYCD positioned itself as a younger-leaning alternative to crosstown W4 Country, which had been enjoying big ratings as the only country station in town.
 WYCD kept the personality elements from the previous "Wow FM" format and combined it with younger-sounding country music to create "Morning Shows" all day that highlighted listener calls, requests and fun jock talk.
 It was all a part of owner Alliance's "Young Country" concept that it had on the air in Dallas, Seattle, and San Francisco.
 While not a powerhouse in those days, WYCD was successful in its quest to cut into W4's sizable audience share, forcing WWWW to switch to a classic rock format in September 1999.

 In September 1995, Alliance was bought out by Infinity Broadcasting.
 (Infinity was renamed CBS Radio in December 2005).

 On February 16, 2001, WYCD dropped the "Young Country 99.5" moniker in favor of "Country 99.5".

 During the 9/11 attacks, the station simulcasted news coverage from sister-stations WWJ-TV and WWJ (AM).

 In April 2002, the station rebranded itself as "99.5 WYCD, Detroit's Best Country"; by June 2006, the station refined its branding to simply "99.5 WYCD."

 With the country format all to itself in Detroit from 1999 to 2006, WYCD was consistently a Top 10-rated station.
 In the spring of 2006, WYCD had its best ratings book when it tied for first place 12+ with hip-hop station FM98 WJLB.

 The high ratings at WYCD are probably what led WDTW-FM to switch formats back to country in May 2006.
 After three years of competing in the format, WDTW dropped country music for Rhythmic AC, due to low ratings, making WYCD once again the only country station in Detroit.
 Then, in December 2013, WDRQ flipped to the format as "Nash FM 93.1".